WorldHealthOrganization/GoDataSource-Installers/README.md

 If there is any previous version on the server, create a directory named as the existing version (i.e. `48.0.0`) and move the following files in the directory:

-- Go.Data Setup.zip
+- Go.Data-Setup.zip
-- Go.Data Setup.dmg
+- Go.Data-Setup.dmg
 - latest-mac.yml

 Copy the new version files on the server `x64` directory:

-- Go.Data Setup.zip
+- Go.Data-Setup.zip
-- Go.Data Setup.dmg
+- Go.Data-Setup.dmg
 - latest-mac.yml

 ##### 4.3.
 Linux deployment